izvakomi/transliterate_saami/README.md

     install.packages("markdown")
     install.packages("devtools")

+And running it from GitHub doesn't exactly work as it should...

 Technical side of this app is being developed and maintained by Niko Partanen, the development of the transliteration patterns for this language pair is led by Michael Rießler.